The Legendary "F" Bomb

 Description

 This is an amazing laser cut water groove and streak that probably should have been climbed a long time ago.
-In my opinion it is easily one of the best routes at Laurel Knob.
-Start up high on a wooded ledge, same as for Nannas Bananas.
-FYI: This route dries long before Manatee Fluid (for reference).
+It's easily one of the best routes at Laurel Knob, and probably the Cashiers area in general.
+The groove is a little less featured (more frictiony) than others of the same difficulty here.
+A note on conditions: It dries relatively fast after a rain as long as the water table is fairly low (long before Manatee Fluid, for reference).

 P-2.
 5.11 The money pitch...
-Climb the water streak and groove past 10 bolts (2 have been added) and gear, varying from small C3's to a possible #4 camelot.
+Climb the water streak and groove past 13 bolts (5 have been added since the FA, by the FA party) and gear, varying from small C3's to a #4 camalot.
 Belay at 2 bolt anchor at 185'.

 P-3.
-5.9 Climb the moderate groove past 2 bolts and gear to bolt anchor at 175'.
-There is a cool #4 camelot placement in the groove up high on this pitch.
+5.9 Climb the moderate groove past 3 bolts and gear to bolt anchor at 175'.
+There is a cool #2, 3, and 4 camalot placement in the groove on this pitch.
+There are also a couple small TCUs to keep an eye out for.

 P-4.
 Pretty uneventful, but if you've just gotta top out the groove... then climb an easy 5th class pitch to the same rap anchor as for Nannas.... and Laurels Girdle.
-It is slightly out left of the groove above the mossy ledges.
+The anchor is slightly out left of the groove above the mossy ledges.
+Not much (if any) gear.

 Rap route.
 If the first pitch is wet, it might be best to rap the apron on Manatee left to avoid getting ropes wet.